 - Reduce the administrative work for CSR professionals and payroll teams.

 - Provide a better end-user experience through automated notifications of changes to their payroll donations.

 - Provide us with the ability to commit your payroll consistently each and every time.

 There are two rules that can be set to determine what action to take when a donor’s payroll deduction is over or under the amount requested in Spark.

 The donation amount is prorated to be lower to all recipient charities—this rule will be applied to every client that has adopted the new payroll reconciliation process.

 Overages can occur from time to time based on the funds available, the amounts committed, or even the payroll date itself.
 The most common cause of an overage is simply to account for a shortage from the previous payroll period.
 Overages can be automatically corrected in the next payroll period by applying either “Over Option” described below.

 Depending on your program guidelines, there are two overage options.
-Option 1 delivers the leftover money back to the user’s Giving Account—this is what we recommend!
+Option 1 delivers the leftover money back to the user’s giving account (what we recommend).